REST API¶

 Data Catalog 8.0.

-Most of the endpoints in the REST API require authentication, so you must provide your credentials on every request.
 The REST API supports the HTTP Basic Authentication method.
 Follow these steps to provide your credentials:

 Build the user-pass by concatenating the user-id, a single colon character (